 There are many cases where urgency is a perfect solution, however, not always all visitors should see the same timeframe.
 An example?
 Renewal notification that counts downtime before a subscription expires.
 Instead of a static product end date, implement the counter and put some pressure with seconds running out in real-time.

-And use it hard.
-Example?
+Use it hard.
+How?
 Put that renewal offer with a counter inside a dynamic content and insert it into every content landing page.
 Simple and quick solution to make sure your customers will be notified when they should.
-You can also put single dynamic content box related to events or webinars and push information with the counter about the nearest.
+You can also put single dynamic content box related to events or webinars and push information with the counter about the nearest happening one.
 Just be sure to leverage dynamic content options to show different texts depending on visitor persona.
 And, of course, update that dynamic content after the event.

 What next?
 Take the code, implement on a landing page, build an urgency fueled story and watch boosted engagement do its job.
 You can count on it.

 Multiple solutions create dynamically changing .gifs that allows you to create a real-time timer in your email.
 I'm using Sendtric.
 A different approach, same engagement boosting value.